Contribute to CloudCaptain

 Content Guidelines

-- Use Markdown for all content
+- Use Markdown for all documentation content

 - Keep descriptions concise (under 80 characters where possible)